-THR has identified a problem with a vendor (Seimens) extract that diverts some patient discharges to "home" as opposed to rehab.
-THR will communicate this issue and the plan to address this issue in writing to the THCIC Executive Director.
+Discharge Disposition THR has identified a problem with a vendor (Seimens) extract that diverts some patient discharges to "home" as opposed to rehab.
+THR will communicate this issue and the plan to address this issue in writing to the THCIC

-PROVIDER: Mother Frances Hospital-Jacksonville

-Our billing system does not have a payer classification for "PPO" insurance plans.
+Hospital Comments, 1Q2008.txt Executive Director.
+PROVIDER: Methodist Willowbrook Hospital THCIC ID: 724700 QUARTER: 1 YEAR: 2008 Certified with comments, corrections requested Due to a software coding error, 639 inpatient records were incorrectly not tranmitted to THCIC.
+These records were of patients that were re-billed.
+The actual total inpatients for 2008 Q1 were 2,878 rather than 2,239.
+The inpatient totals are understated by 22.3%.
+Methodist Willowbrook Hospital requests the opportunity to correct these records.
+PROVIDER: Mother Frances Hospital-Jacksonville THCIC ID: 725400 QUARTER: 1 YEAR: 2008 Certified with comments Our billing system does not have a payer classification for "PPO" insurance plans.
 The "PPO" plan activity has been mapped, erroneously, to "HMO".
 We are working to correct this issue in future data submissions.

-PROVIDER: Grimes St Joseph Health Center

-Data Source - The data included in this file is administrative, not clinical research data.
+PROVIDER: Grimes St Joseph Health Center THCIC ID: 728800 QUARTER: 1 YEAR: 2008 Certified with comments Data Source - The data included in this file is administrative, not clinical research data.
 Administrative data may not accurately represent the clinical details of a patient visit.
 This data should be cautiously used to evaluate health care quality and compare outcomes.
 Charity Care - This data does not accurately reflect the number of charity cases for the time period.
 Charity and self-pay patients are difficult to assign in the data submitted to the state.
 We are not able to classify a patient account as "charity" until after discharge when other potential payment sources have been exhausted.
 Because of this, charity care is combined with the Self Pay category.
-The amount of charges forgone for Grimes St. Joseph Health Center charity care, based on established rates for the first three quarters of 2007 was \$415,559.
+The amount of charges forgone for Grimes St. Joseph Health Center charity care, based on established rates for the first quarter of 2008 was \$155,673.
 Patient Mix - Grimes St. Joseph Health Center is a "Critical Access Hospital".
 Because of this Mortality and Length of Stay may be skewed.
 This will prohibit any meaningful comparisons between Grimes St. Joseph Health Center and any "acute care only" facilities.